 _____Translating key documents in the following language(s): __________

 _____Communicating with LEP persons’ groups about transit services

 _____Posting notices in appropriate languages informing LEP persons of available services

 __X__Other: _Assistive Technology_

-Ability Building Center works closely with stakeholders (i.e. social workers, family members) of persons served to address any language barriers its LEP program participants may have.
+Ability Building Community works closely with stakeholders (i.e. social workers, family members) of persons served to address any language barriers its LEP program participants may have.
 When necessary, formal interpretive services are obtained locally through agencies such as the Intercultural Mutual Assistance Association(IMAA) http://imaa.net/.

 C. Staff Training